garciart/network-automation/labs/cisco/TASKLIST.md

 ## Congratulations!

 Nicely done!
-You should now have a good idea on how to perform common networking tasks through the Cisco command-line interface (CLI), and how to automate the commands in Python using Pexpect.
+You should now have a good idea on how to perform common networking tasks through the Cisco command-line interface (CLI), and how to automate those tasks in Python using Pexpect.